Halifax, West Yorkshire

-Halifax, West Yorkshire is going through a tourist boom at the moment and the main reason is the recent success of the TV drama - Gentleman Jack'.
-This has led to many large crowds visiting Shibden Hall and other local landmarks.
-Long may it continue
+Halifax, West Yorkshire is going through a tourist boom at the moment and the main reason is the recent success of the TV dramas - Gentleman Jack and Happy Valley.
+These have led to many large crowds visiting Shibden Hall, the Piece Hall, Sowerby Bridge and other local landmarks.
+Long may it continue.

 We have put together a list of local sights that are a must for any tourist to see if they were to visit town.